Soul-searching play set in residential school prepares for reconciliation tour in northern B.C. – Smithers Interior News

-A production of the late Nisga’a playwright Lary Guno’s Bunk #7 will be travelling throughout northern B.C. from October to November as part of a reconciliation tour.
+A production of the late Nisga’a playwright Larry Guno’s Bunk #7 will be travelling throughout northern B.C. from October to November as part of a reconciliation tour.

 Directed by Marianne Brorup Weston from The Raven Collective, the play, which was 20 years in the making, was showcased for the first time on the playwright’s home turf last November at the R.E.M.
 Lee theatre in Terrace.